 Raised in Philadelphia, Noah studied in his teen years with Anthony Tidd (of Steve Coleman’s Five Elements) via the Kimmel Center’s Creative Music Program.
 The program fosters some of the best young musicians in the city, and he experienced tremendous growth from this critical exposure at a young age.
 After a year-long stint at Northwestern University in Chicago, during which he studied engineering, then jazz with saxophonist Victor Goines, Noah transferred to The New School (Class of ‘18½) in New York to more aggressively pursue his formal and informal creative education.
-He has since performed at a number of venues in the city, recorded with working bands in New York and Philadelphia, and studied with top-level musicians such as Michaël Attias, Andrew Cyrille, Steve Coleman, Will Vinson, Ralph Alessi, and Andy Milne.
+He has since performed at a number of venues in the city, recorded with working bands in New York and Philadelphia, and studied with top-level musicians such as Michaël Attias, Darius Jones, Henry Threadgill, Andrew Cyrille, Steve Coleman, Will Vinson, Ralph Alessi, and Andy Milne.

 Noah also co-leads other projects, including Retumbra, a chamber trio based in New York with Noah on clarinet, Jonah Udall on resonator guitar, and Steve Williams on upright bass.
 The group combines the subtleties of drummer-less trios that have existed through recent decades with a grounding in new music and improvisation, culminating into a warm, ruminant, resonant sound.
 The sonic possibilities of clarinet, guitar, and bass allow the group to weave through various modes of composition, always seeking to explore new sounds and settings.
 Sensitive and strong-willed musicians, Noah, Jonah, and Steve constantly try to reach beyond the norm and create new textures through spontaneous creation and thoughtful reimaginings of their material.
-Retumbra performs regularly around New York, and is frequently featured at the Bar Next Door in Manhattan.

-Along with Lesley Mok on drums and Nick Dunston on bass, Noah co-leads Feral Children.
+Along with Lesley Mok on drums and Nick Dunston on bass, Noah also co-leads Feral Children.
 Playing exclusively original music by all members of the trio, Feral Children explores playful counterpoint and role-obscuring orchestration, always diving further into its roots of jazz and freely improvised music.
 Gestures originate from both body and mind as they navigate the music by a logic of their own collective design, breathing as one three-headed beast, balancing and re-balancing from within to project a wild sense of outward unity.